EDUCBA Logo

 Short Straddle

-This one is used when the market is near point A and declining; losses become your gains using this strategy.
+This one comes into use when the market is near point A and declining; losses become your gains using this strategy.

 Strategy #18: Long Strangle